President & CEO,

 B.S., University of Houston

-Adriana Tamez grew up as a disadvantaged youth in the Denver Harbor area of Houston, Texas.
+Dr. Adriana Tamez grew up in the Denver Harbor area of Houston, Texas.
 Seeing the poverty and need around her convinced her at an early age that she would have to make a difference in the community.
 Her calling was guided by education, knowing that furthering your education was a good way to empower yourself and help others.
-This was also the impetus for her creating the Raul Yzaguirre Schools for Success.
-Instead of looking around and making excuses about her life, Dr. Tamez took those life experiences to create an opportunity to be able to look at the needs of the community through their eyes so that she can effectively provide what is needed for the community.
+This was also the impetus for her joining forces with other community-minded individuals to create the Raul Yzaguirre Schools for Success.
+Instead of looking around and making excuses, Tamez has used her experiences to create an opportunity to be able to look at the needs of the community through their eyes and effectively provide what is needed for the community.

 Dr. Tamez has received several awards and recognitions of her work.
 Examples of awards she has won include: the 2020 Solo Mujeres Woman of Year for Education Programs award; Ford Motors Mujeres Legendarias, 2017; The White House Initiative—Servant Leader in Education Service Award, 2016; The University of Texas at Austin—Dr. Nolan Estes Leadership Ascension Award, 2010; Tejano Center for Community Concerns—Willie Velasquez Hispanic Excellence Award, 2009; Association of Hispanic School Administrators—Outstanding Principal of the Year Award, 2004; Houston Independent School District, East District—Principal of the Year Award, 2003; Tejano Center for Community Concerns—President’s Award, 1999; Willie Velasquez Excellence Achievement Award Educational Award, 1999.
-Most recently, The Tejano Center was awarded the coveted 2020 Above and Beyond Award from the National Alliance of Public Charter Schools through the RYSS schools for feeding community children, whether they attend the charter school or not, during the COVID-19 crisis when area school districts suspended meal pick-ups for a few days.
-Never one to turn away a child for any reason, RYSS continues to feed children daily through the community meal pick-ups.
-They provide services feeding youth age 18 and under, provide food/meals to people age 18 and over, especially those who are senior citizens and unemployed, and provide social-emotional support through a hotline to access counselors.
-Dr. Tamez is or has been affiliated with several other nonprofits, including Harris County Housing Authority Board, Effective June 25, 2019; Houston Community College Board of Trustees, District III Trustee and Former Board Chair; Keep Houston Beautiful Commission, Commissioner; and Houston READ Commission, Advisory Board.
-Prior to her affiliation with RYSS, Dr. Tamez served as the assistant executive director at Region 4 Education Service Center (ESC), the largest ESC in Texas and Regional Superintendent of the Central Region in the Houston Independent School District, the fourth largest school district in the country, for five years.
+Tamez is or has been affiliated with several other nonprofits, including Harris County Housing Authority Board, Effective June 25, 2019; Houston Community College Board of Trustees, District III Trustee and Former Board Chair; Keep Houston Beautiful Commission, Commissioner; and Houston READ Commission, Advisory Board.